-the same source code (except for their code comments which include license statement), CCFinder treats them the same, and generate the same token file.
-This also applies to foo.c file from Pkg3 and foo100.c from Pkg4.
+file from Pkg3 and foo100.c from Pkg4.
 Thus we can compare the hash value of the token files and group them into two groups, as shown in Figure 2.

-- 2. Identify licenses for files in each group: For each file in the group, we use Ninka to detect their licenses and make a list of the file name, group index and the licenses, as shown in Table 2.
-File name is the name of the source file.
+- 2. Identify licenses for files in each group: For each file in the group, we use Ninka to detect their licenses and make a list of the base name, group index and the licenses, as shown in Table 2.
+Base name is the name of the source file.
 GroupID indicates the index we use to identify file groups. - 3.
 Report groups that contain license inconsistencies and calculate inconsistency metrics: We examine the licenses of each group and found that both of these groups contain license inconsistencies.
 Thus we report both of these groups and compute the inconsistency metrics for each of them, as shown in Table 3.

 According to our rule, $\#GPL \ge 2$ in Group 1 indicates a case of LUD in this group, while #None > 0 and #Lic > 0 in Group 2 indicates a case of LAR in this group.
-This conclusion is consistent to the scenario in our example project, since the two foo.c files in Pkg1 and Pkg2 contain GPL-2.0+ and GPL-3.0+ respectively which is LUD, and the file foo.c in Pkg3 and foo100.c in Pkg4 contain BSD-3-Clause and no license respectively which is LAR.
+This conclusion is consistent to the scenario in our imaginary project, since the two foo.c files in Pkg1 and Pkg2 contain GPL-2.0+ and GPL-3.0+ respectively which is LUD, and the file foo.c in Pkg3 and foo100.c in Pkg4 contain BSD-3-Clause and no license respectively which is LAR.